-- A. In 1.(1) C. above, Minimum Access imported rice refers to that specified in Articles 30 and 31 of the Act on Stabilization of Supply-Demand and Price of Staple Food; tariffed rice refers to that specified in Article 34 of the Act on Stabilization of Supply-Demand and Price of Staple Food which is imported with tax. - B. Within the same lot (the same variety of rice (such as brown rice, milled rice, crushed rice, non glutinous rice or glutinous rice), the same country of origin, the same importer and the same ship), inspections shall be conducted at the first port where the cargo is discharged (hereinafter referred to as "the primary port").
-To do this, the inspection results of the cargo of the same lot conducted at the primary port shall be appropriately reported by the quarantine station with jurisdiction over the primary port to the quarantine stations with jurisdiction over the secondary and the following ports. - C. When fumigation is carried out according to the Plant Protection Act, instructions shall be given to conduct voluntary inspections on the used fumigation agents. - D. Inspections of contamination of foreign matters in food at the time of sampling shall be carried out with consideration to the "Outline of Handling of the Seeds of Convolvulaceous Plants Mixed in with Imported Rice" (Notice EiShoku No. 81, dated April 26, 1957). - E. If lead is detected over 0.2 ppm as a result of an inspection, which is the Codex maximum level, instructions shall be given to the importer to conduct reshipments etc.
+- A. Within the same lot (the same variety of rice (such as brown rice, milled rice, crushed rice, non glutinous rice or glutinous rice), the same country of origin, the same importer and the same ship), inspections shall be conducted at the first port where the cargo is discharged (hereinafter referred to as "the primary port").
+To do this, the inspection results of the cargo of the same lot conducted at the primary port shall be appropriately reported by the quarantine station with jurisdiction over the primary ports. - B. When fumigation is carried out according to the Plant Protection Act, instructions shall be given to conduct voluntary inspections on the used fumigation agents. - C. Inspections of contamination of foreign matters in food at the time of sampling shall be carried out with consideration to the "Outline of Handling of the Seeds of Convolvulaceous Plants Mixed in with Imported Rice" (Notice EiShoku No. 81, dated April 26, 1957). - D. If lead is detected over 0.2 ppm as a result of an inspection, which is the Codex maximum level, instructions shall be given to the importer to conduct reshipments etc.